Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 O.G.
 Kruglov, V.I.
 Ovsyannikov

-The project is designed for students studying on the job, including distance learning.
-The textbook can also be used by students of all forms of education.
+The project is designed for students studying without interruption from their main activities, including distance learning.
+The textbook can also be used by students of all forms of study.

 Recommended by the Ministry of General and Vocational Education